-14. The Director of Resources confirms that there have been no breaches of:

-(a) The Upper Limit for Fixed Rate Exposure (100%) and Upper Limit for Variable Rate Exposure (25%) on investment during the period, with the average rates of 83% and 17% being achieved;

-(b) The limit set for investment over 364 days (£30m).
-The Council has made one investment totalling £5m over 364 days.
-The average length of short term investment for the period is 147 days; and

-(c) The limit set for investment in non UK Country (30%).
-The Council made one investment (9%) to a counterparty outside of the UK.

-15. The risks associated with this section are as follows:

-(a) Credit and Counterparty Risk - the risk of failure by a third party to meet its contractual obligations to the Council, i.e. goes into liquidation.
-The Council's counter-party lists and limits reflect a prudent attitude towards organisations with which funds may be deposited and these are regularly updated by our treasury management advisors (Arlingclose).

-(b) Liquidity Risk - the risk that cash will not be available when it is needed, incurring additional unbudgeted costs for short-term loans.
+- 14. The Director of Resources confirms that there have been no breaches of: - a) The limit set for investment over 364 days (£30m).
+The Council has made no investments over 364 days.
+The average length of short term investment for the period is 212 days. - b) The limit set for investment in non UK Country (30%).
+The Council made one investment (9.5%) to a counterparty outside of the UK. - c) The upper limit set for fixed rate exposure on investments was 100%, with the upper limit on variable being 75%.
+At the end of September 2016 neither upper limit was breached as investments were split between 62% fixed and 38% variable. - 15.
+The risks associated with this section are as follows: - a) Credit and Counterparty Risk the risk of failure by a third party to meet its contractual obligations to the Council, i.e. goes into liquidation.
+The Council's counter-party lists and limits reflect a prudent attitude towards organisations with which funds may be deposited and these are regularly updated by our treasury management advisors (Arlingclose). - b) Liquidity Risk the risk that cash will not be available when it is needed, incurring additional unbudgeted costs for short-term loans.
 The Director of Resources has monthly meetings with treasury staff, to go through the cash flow for the coming month.
-A number of instant access accounts are used to ensure adequate cash remains available.

-(c) Interest Rate Risk - the risk of fluctuations in interest rates.
-The Council has currently around 26% of its investments in variable rates (upper limit 75%), and the remainder are in fixed rate deposits on average for around 147 days.
+A number of instant access accounts are used to ensure adequate cash remains available. - c) Interest Rate Risk the risk of fluctuations in interest rates.
+The Council has currently around 38% of its investments in variable rates (upper limit 75%), and the remainder are in fixed rate deposits on average for around 212 days.
 This allows the Council to receive reasonable rates, whilst at the same time, gives the Council flexibility to take advantage of any changes in interest rates.
-The view of the Council's treasury advisors is that interest rates are unlikely to change significantly in the short term.

-16. The prudential indicators within this section assist the Council to reduce the risk of:

-(a) Counterparties going into liquidation by ensuring only highly rated institutions are used when investing the Council's money.

-(b) The Council incurring unbudgeted short-term loans, to pay unexpected expenditure items through ensuring adequate amounts of money are available immediately through instant access accounts.

-(c) Potentially losing out on investment income when interest rates start to increase by ensuring that most deposits are kept within one year.
+The view of the Council's treasury advisors is that interest rates are unlikely to change significantly in the short term. - 16.
+The prudential indicators within this section assist the Council to reduce the risk of: - a) Counterparties going into liquidation by ensuring only highly rated institutions are used when investing the Council's money. - b) The Council incurring unbudgeted short-term loans, to pay unexpected expenditure items through ensuring adequate amounts of money are available immediately through instant access accounts. - c) Potentially losing out on investment income when interest rates start to increase by ensuring that most deposits are kept within one year.